-- report large cash transactions and suspicious activity; - screen transactions against the U.S. government's watch-lists, such as the watch-list maintained by the Office of Foreign Assets Control; - · prevent the processing of transactions to or from certain countries, individuals, nationals and entities; - identify the dollar amounts loaded or transferred at any one time or over specified periods of time, which requires the aggregation of information over multiple transactions; - gather and, in certain circumstances, report customer information;
+- report large cash transactions and suspicious activity; - screen transactions against the U.S. government's watch-lists, such as the Specially Designated Nationals and Blocked Persons List maintained by the Office of Foreign Assets Control; - prevent the processing of transactions to or from certain countries, individuals, nationals and entities; - identify the dollar amounts loaded or transferred at any one time or over specified periods of time, which requires the aggregation of information over multiple transactions;

-- · comply with consumer disclosure requirements; and - register or obtain licenses with state and federal agencies in the United States and seek registration of our retail distributors and network acceptance members when necessary.
+- gather and, in certain circumstances, report customer information; - · comply with consumer disclosure requirements; - and register or obtain licenses with state and federal agencies in the United States and seek registration of our retail distributors and network acceptance members when necessary.

 Anti-money laundering regulations are constantly evolving.
-We continuously monitor our compliance with anti-money laundering regulations and implement policies and procedures to make our business practices flexible, so we can comply with the most current legal requirements.
+We continuously monitor our compliance with antimoney laundering regulations and implement policies and procedures in order to comply with the most current legal requirements.
 We cannot predict how these future regulations might affect us.
 Complying with future regulation could be expensive or require us to change the way we operate our business.
-For example, in June 2010, the Financial Crimes Enforcement Network, or FinCEN, of the U.S. Department of Treasury published for comment proposed new rules regarding, among other things, the applicability of the Bank Secrecy Act's anti-money laundering provisions to prepaid products such as ours.
-If adopted as proposed, the rules would establish a more comprehensive regulatory framework for access to prepaid financial services.
-As currently drafted, the proposed rules would significantly change the way customer data, including identification information, is collected for certain prepaid products (including our cards) by shifting the point of collection from us to our retail distributors.
-We believe that, if the rules are adopted as currently proposed, we and our retail distributors would need to modify operational elements of our product offering to comply with the proposed rules.
-If we or any of our retail distributors were unwilling or unable to make any required operational changes to comply with the proposed rules as adopted, we would no longer be able to sell our cards through that noncompliant retail distributor, which could have a material adverse effect on our business, financial position and results of operations.
-However, as the proposed rules are subject to further comment and revision, it is difficult to determine with any certainty what obligations the final rules might impose or what impact they might have on our business or that of our retail distributors.
+For example, in July 2011, the Financial Crimes Enforcement Network, or FinCEN, of the U.S. Department of Treasury published final rules regarding, among other things, the applicability of the Bank Secrecy Act's anti-money laundering provisions to prepaid products such as ours.
+Although we believe these regulations have not adversely impacted prepaid products such as ours or required material operational changes by prepaid financial services providers such as us or our retail distributors, there can be no assurance that the interpretation or enforcement of these regulations will not adversely impact our products or require operational changes by us or our retail distributors.

-We are voluntarily registered with FinCEN as a money services business.
-As a result of being so registered, we are required to establish anti-money laundering compliance programs that include: (i) internal policies and controls; (ii) designation of a compliance officer; (iii) ongoing employee training and (iv) an independent review function.
-We have developed and deployed compliance programs comprised of policies, procedures, systems and internal controls to monitor and address various aspects of legal requirements and developments.
+We are registered with FinCEN as a money services business.
+As a result of being so registered, we have established anti-money laundering compliance programs that include: (i) internal policies and controls; (ii) designation of a compliance officer; (iii) ongoing employee training and (iv) an independent review function.
+We have developed and implemented compliance programs comprised of policies, procedures, systems and internal controls to monitor and address various legal requirements and developments.
 To assist in managing and monitoring money laundering risks, we continue to enhance our anti-money laundering compliance program.
 We offer our services largely through our retail distributor and network acceptance member relationships.
 We have developed an anti-money laundering training manual and a program to assist in educating our retail distributors on applicable anti-money laundering laws and regulations.